Top 10 Worst Things About Theme Parks

 Who doesn't hate lines?
 Especially if you have to wait 2 hours.

-Yeah having to pay even more money just to bypass rides can be a pain.
+Yeah, having to pay even more money just to bypass rides can be a pain.

-Seaworld takes care of their animals, however Marineland in Canada does the opposite.
+SeaWorld takes care of their animals.
+However, Marineland in Canada does the opposite.

 Not all theme parks have expensive admission.
 Disneyland's admission is one of the most expensive at $100.
-Most of the theme parks I have been to, like Dorney Park, Six Flags Great Adventure, and Hershey Park are affordable at $30-$40 for admission, and it's cheaper when you have those discount coupons you get from fast food places.
-Most boardwalk amusement parks I've been to such as Steel Pier in Atlantic City, Santa Cruz Beach Boardwalk, Casino Pier in Seaside Heights, and Morey's Piers in Wildwood have free admission.
+Most of the theme parks I have been to, like Dorney Park, Six Flags Great Adventure, and Hershey Park, are affordable at $30-$40 for admission.
+It's even cheaper when you have those discount coupons you get from fast-food places.

 It costs $3 to ride the carousel at Seaside Heights.

-This is why my cousins and I bought all-day wristbands at the Santa Cruz boardwalk
+This is why my cousins and I bought all-day wristbands at the Santa Cruz boardwalk.

 When I was at Great Adventure for Fright Fest, someone was trying to sneak up behind me to scare me.
 I turned around before they were ten feet from me.